frienddl-io/frienddl.io-chromium/README.md

 ## Contributions

-This project is open for anyone to contribute.
-Follow these steps:
+This project's code is open for anyone to contribute.
+It's formatted for easy reading, with the hope that JavaScript novices are able to understand the core logic.

+Follow these steps to contribute:

 1. Fork this repository
 2. Follow the [Getting Started](#getting-started) steps